Warren Spahn: Career statistics

-Retirement
+Later life

 Spahn managed the Tulsa Oilers for five seasons, winning 372 games from 1967 to 1971.
 His 1968 club won the Pacific Coast League championship.
 He also coached for the Mexico City Tigers, and pitched a handful of games there.
 He was a pitching coach with the Cleveland Indians, in the minor leagues for the California Angels, and for six years, with Japan's Hiroshima Toyo Carp.

-For many years he owned and ran the large Diamond Star Ranch south of Hartshorne, Oklahoma before retiring to live near a golf course in Broken Arrow.
+For many years, he owned and ran the large Diamond Star Ranch south of Hartshorne, Oklahoma, before retiring to live near a golf course in Broken Arrow with his half-Cherokee wife LoRene (née Southard) with whom he had one child, a son named Gregory (1948–2022).

 Death

-Spahn died of natural causes, at his home in Broken Arrow, Oklahoma.
+Spahn died of natural causes at his home in Broken Arrow.
 He is interred in the Elmwood Cemetery in Hartshorne.
-After his death, a street was named after him in Buffalo, New York that connects Abbott Road with Seneca Street, through Cazenovia Park, in the heart of South Buffalo.
+After his death, a street was named after him in Buffalo, New York, Warren Spahn Way, that connects Abbott Road with Seneca Street, through Cazenovia Park, in the heart of South Buffalo.
 The street is near South Park High School, Spahn's alma mater.